Mateo Plays On His School Basketball: You Won't Believe What Happens Next

 Game Day Rituals

 Every game day involved rituals that would seem excessive to outsiders.
-Mateo's pre-game routine included listening to the same playlist, eating the same light breakfast, and doing breathing exercises his sports psych taught him.
+Also, mateo's pre-game routine included listening to the same playlist, eating the same light breakfast, and doing breathing exercises his sports psych taught him.
 During games, he focused on three things: his defensive stance, communication with his teammates, and maintaining his composure regardless of the crowd's reaction.

 Common Mistakes People Make (Including Mateo)